Gladys J. Miller: Biography

 Gladys Jacqueline Good was born on December 9, 1926, in Riverton, New Jersey, to Paul and Ella Mabel Good.
 She married Ewing Harry Miller II, whose father's family was from Terre Haute, on December 18, 1948, in a ceremony at Calvary Presbyterian Church.
 The two met while attending the University of Pennsylvania.
-Miller and her husband moved to Philadelphia, Pennsylvania, where she worked as a draftsman until 1951.
-The two moved to Terre Haute in 1951, where they continued to live and raise their family.
-In 1979, she was diagnosed with Alzheimer's Disease.
-In 1980, she moved with her family to Indianapolis, eventually passing away from the complications of her illness in Maryland on September 3, 1993.
+Miller and her husband moved to Philadelphia, Pennsylvania, where she worked as a drafter until 1951.
+They moved to Terre Haute in 1951, where they continued to live and raise their family.
+In 1979, she was diagnosed with Alzheimer's disease.
+In 1980, she moved with her family to Indianapolis, eventually dying from the complications of her illness in Maryland on September 3, 1993.
 Her remains are interred at Calvary Presbyterian Church.
 Her family, friends, and colleagues knew her familiarly as “Hap” or “Happy”.

 Practice

 Miller graduated from the University of Pennsylvania in 1949 with a Bachelor of Architecture degree.
-In 1948 she received the Beaux Arts Institute of Design Award, now the Van Alen Institute in New York City, which enabled her to travel extensively throughout Europe before beginning her career.
-Upon her return, Miller worked as a draftsman in the offices of Alfred Bendiner (1948–50) and Bolton, Martin & White (1950) in Philadelphia.
+In 1948 she received the Beaux-Arts Institute of Design (BAID) Award, which enabled her to travel and study in Europe before beginning her career.
+Upon her return, Miller worked as a drafter in the offices of Alfred Bendiner (1948–50) and Bolton, Martin & White (1950) in Philadelphia.
 In 1951 she moved to Terre Haute, where she became the third registered woman architect in Indiana.
-She began her career in Indiana working as a draftsman for Miller & Vrydagh from 1951 to 1953, and then as a designer for Miller, Vrydagh & Miller from 1954 to 1957.
+She began her career in Indiana working as a drafter for Miller & Vrydagh, her husband's uncle's firm, from 1951 to 1953, and then as a designer for Miller, Vrydagh & Miller from 1954 to 1957.
 In 1958 Miller established her own architecture firm, Gladys J. Miller Architect.
 She worked primarily in residential architecture, in or around Terre Haute, Indiana.